vipulnaik/daily-updates/notes/day-job-hours.md

-I added a temporary provision that woud allow me to count up to 2 hours a week of personal devops time related to one-time upgrades toward meeting the conditional minimum and absolute minimum targerts at my day job.
+I added a temporary provision that woud allow me to count up to 2 hours a week of personal devops time related to one-time upgrades toward meeting the conditional minimum and absolute minimum targets at my day job.
 This temporary provision is to allow me to make use of lulls in my day job to focus on personal devops work that is time-sensitive and uses similar parts of my brain.
 Since this work has